Superman II: Plot

-Lex Luthor escapes from prison with Eve Teschmacher's help, leaving his accomplice Otis behind.
-Luthor and Teschmacher infiltrate the Fortress of Solitude before Superman and Lois arrive, and Luthor learns of Superman's connection to Jor-El and General Zod.
+Lex Luthor escapes from prison with Eve Teschmacher's help.
+They infiltrate the Fortress of Solitude, and Luthor learns of Superman's connection to Jor-El and General Zod.
 He finds Zod at the White House and tells him Superman is the son of Jor-El, their jailer, and offers to lead him to Superman in exchange for control of Australia.
-The three Kryptonians ally with Luthor and go to the offices of the Daily Planet.
-Superman arrives, after having found the green crystal that restores his powers, and battles the three.
-Zod realizes Superman cares for the humans and takes advantage of this by threatening bystanders.
-Superman realizes the only way to stop Zod and the others is to lure them to the Fortress.
-Superman flies off, with Zod, Ursa, and Non in pursuit, kidnapping Lois and taking along Luthor.
-Upon arrival, Zod declares Luthor has outlived his usefulness and plans to kill both him and Superman.
+The three Kryptonians ally with Luthor and go to the Daily Planet.
+Superman arrives and battles the three.
+Zod realizes that Superman cares for the humans and takes advantage by threatening bystanders.
+Superman realizes the only way to stop Zod and the others is to lure them to the Fortress so he flies off with Zod, Ursa, and Non in pursuit, kidnapping Lois and taking along Luthor.
 Superman tries to get Luthor to lure the three into the crystal chamber to depower them.
-However, Luthor, eager to get back in Zod's favor, reveals the chamber's secret to the villains.
+However, Luthor reveals the chamber's secret to the villains.
 Zod forces Superman into the chamber and activates it.
-Afterwards, assuming him deprived of his powers, Zod tells Superman to kneel and kiss his hand; instead, Superman crushes Zod's hand and tosses him into a crevice.
+Afterwards, assuming him deprived of his powers, Zod tells Superman to kneel, take his hand and swear eternal loyalty to him; instead, Superman crushes Zod's hand and tosses him into a crevice.
 Luthor deduces that Superman reconfigured the chamber to expose the trio to red sunlight while Superman was protected from it.
 Non falls into another crevice when trying to fly over it, and Lois knocks Ursa into a third.
-Superman flies back to civilization, returning Lois home and Lex back to prison.
+Superman flies back to civilization, returning Lois home and leaving Lex stranded in the Fortress.

-At the Daily Planet the following day, Clark finds Lois upset about knowing his secret but not being able to be open about her true feelings.
-He kisses her, using his abilities to wipe her mind of the knowledge of her past few days.
-Later, Clark returns to the diner and gets revenge on Rocky.
+At the Daily Planet the following day, Clark kisses Lois, using his abilities to wipe her mind of the knowledge of her past few days.
+Later, he returns to the diner, gets revenge on Rocky and humiliates him.
 Superman restores the damage done by Zod, replacing the American flag atop the White House, and tells the President he will not abandon his duty again.